Front Lever Progression For Powerful Body And Popping Abs

 Prerequisite for next exercise:

-- 3x5s tuck negatives
+• 3x5s tuck negatives

 On this level, you will progress from a tuck front lever to a one leg front lever.
-At this point, I’m able to do tuck front lever.
-One leg front lever is still out of reach for me.
+This is front level progression level for masters.

 Tuck Hold